 Basically, there are two existing ways that child custody can take place in New Jersey:

-Unless you want the judge to decide child custody, rather than litigation, consider every means to settle your case.
-Be sure to bring up every concern and think far into the future when negotiating child custody and parenting time.
+Be sure to bring up every concern and think far into the future when negotiating child custody.
 Discuss the following with your ex-spouse:

-Remember, a little give-and-take will make for better resolutions and you’ll stand a better chance of keeping things out of the courts.
+Remember, a little give-and-take will make for better DECISION-MAKING and you’ll stand a better chance of keeping things out of the courts.

 Romanowski Law Offices Assists With Child Custody Arrangements

-If you are divorced or facing a pending divorce, and children are involved, child custody and parenting time are going to be things that must be determined.
+If you are divorced or facing a pending divorce, and children are involved, child custody is going to be something that must be determined.
 At Romanowski Law Offices, we are prepared to fight for your rights and the rights of your children where child custody, alimony, child support, and more are concerned.
 During trying times like these, you need someone on your side who is compassionate yet tough in their representation.
+INSERT 2005 SUPER LAWYER AND TREATISE INFO HERE.
 You can count on us.
 We’ve got your back.

 Contact us today if you like more information.